tinacms/tina-graphql-gateway/packages/client/readme.md

 ## Connecting to Tina forms

-When working with Tina, you'll inevitably face a fork in the road: save my content to a CMS, or use a free-form data store like `.json` or `.md` files.
+When working with Tina, you'll inevitably face a fork in the road: save content to a CMS, or use a free-form data store like `.json` or `.md` files.
 The tradeoffs are many, but a few things jump out as big questions you'll need to answer:

 ### Using free-form data stores